nspeed-app/nspeed/README.md

     - server

-    The "server" command can only be combined with itself. others commands can be mixed. each "command" has its own arguments, use -h to see them. `nspeed get -h` for instance
+    The "server" command can only be combined with itself. others commands can be mixed.
+    Each "command" has its own arguments, use -h to see them. `nspeed get -h` for instance

     get [options] url

     put [options] url size

     server [options]

-    as of v0.4 the "-4" and "-6" options are not yet implemented but parsed.

 ## Examples